bg4407/AMAZON-MARKETPLACE-E-COMMERCE-PLATFORM-/docs/DesignDoc.md

 - **HelperFileDAO:** the specific implementation of HelperDAO.
 Access the underlying storage to create, get, and update Helpers as well as their Funding Baskets.
 Also authenticates their login credentials.

+- **FeedbackDAO:** An interface for the Data Access Object used to access and modify the underlying storage allocated for the feedback.

+- **FeedbackFileDAO:** The specific implementation of FeedbackDAO.
+Contains functionality for helpers to send feedback and managers to view feedback as necessary.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View